Gyanankur23/cursor-ai-setup-showcase/README.md

 ## 💡 License
 This project is licensed under the **MIT License** — feel free to reuse or adapt this documentation for learning or demonstration purposes.

+---

+## ✨ About This Repo
+This repository documents my first hands‑on setup with Cursor IDE and AI coding extensions.
+It’s a quick showcase of how modern IDEs integrate AI tools seamlessly — from installation to workflow tweaks — all captured in one neat setup.